Singing lessons near me in Adelaide, SA

 Velocity

-Frank taught 22 days ago
+Frank taught about 2 months ago

 The Student and Tutor reviewed various duets, focusing on vocal warm-ups, emotional delivery, and song interpretation.
 They practiced 'Endless Love', 'Love TKO,' 'Heart of a Woman,' and spontaneously worked on Rihanna's 'Work.'
 The Tutor provided personalized feedback and encouraged continued practice, particularly emphasizing emotional connection and vocal projection for future sessions.